DheerajRawandhe/Static-Blog-Website/README.md

 - Clean and minimal design.
 - SEO-friendly structure.
 - Hosted on Netlify (Free hosting with custom domain support).
-- Easy to update articles via HTML/CSS (or integrate CMS in future).
+- Easy to update articles via HTML/CSS (or integrate CMS in future)

 🛠️ Tech Stack
 HTML5